There are four major hair types – Type 1 (straight hair), Type 2 (wavy hair), Type 3 (Curly hair), and Type 4 hair (kinky hair).

 This curl type usually is best styled in a wash & go.
 However, that doesn’t mean you can’t style it in other ways.
 It offers a limitless versatility of style options.

-What Are the Differences in 3A, 3B, and 3C Hair Types?
-(See Chart Below)
+Differences in 3A, 3B, and 3C Hair Types / CHART

 The features that set 3A hair type apart from its B and C counterparts its luster as well as big and loose curls.
 The curls look like a stretched coil.
 Type 3B hair, on the other hand, features tighter curls compared to those of 3A.